-This is an obvious one, but if you’ve been too busy to realize you’ve fallen behind on payments, you must get caught up before your card will work again.
+This is an obvious one, but if you’ve been too busy to realise you’ve fallen behind on payments, you must get caught up before your card will work again.

 The number of cycles you can go past due before your issuer shuts you down varies by credit card and by your history.
 As a general rule of thumb, the spottier your history, the shorter your leash.